 A pass is when a player kicks the ball to another member of their team.
-Passes can also be executed with the head or chest if directed well, but are most frequently made with the feet.
-A pass is completed if the latter player is able to control the ball enough to dribble or pass.
+Passes can also be executed with the head or chest if directed well but are most frequently made with a player’s feet.
+A pass is completed if the receiving player is able to control the ball enough to dribble or pass.

 Often, players with superior passing abilities play the midfield position.
 A player that connects passes between the defense and attack is known as a linkman.
-To become a good passer, soccer players need to develop their field vision, ability to anticipate plays and move into space, and control on the ball to weight their pass with the right amount of power.
+To become a good passer, soccer players need to develop their field vision, ability to anticipate plays and move into space, and control of the ball to complete passes with the right amount of power.

 Types of Passes

-There are many different types of passes in soccer:
+There are many different pass types in soccer:

 - Backheel Pass